eitanyaffe/evo2_gcp/workflows/README.md

 ### `strands/` - Reverse Complement Analysis Pipeline

 A comprehensive pipeline for analyzing codon variants to compare evolutionary pressures between DNA strands.
+By default, focuses on the *gyrA* gene in *E. coli* as an example that can be easily modified for other genes/organisms.

 **Purpose**: Compares variant likelihoods between forward and reverse complement sequences to understand strand-specific evolutionary constraints.